GabsTheCuriousKid/dinobox/README.md

 # BeepBox

-BeepBox is an online tool for sketching and sharing instrumental melodies.
+DinoBox is a modification of Beepbox, an online tool for sketching and sharing instrumental melodies.
 Try it out [here](https://www.beepbox.co)!

 All song data is packaged into the URL at the top of your browser.
 When you make